handsontable/hyperformula/README.md

 fs.writeFileSync(outputCsvPath, exportedCsvString)
 ````

-### handsonengine-diff
+### hyperformula-diff

-[This script](bin/handsonengine-diff.ts) provides a diff tool between 3 CSV files: a CSV file with formulars, a CSV file with expected values (exported from some other tool), and another CSV file with values computed by our engine.
+[This script](bin/hyperformula-diff.ts) provides a diff tool between 3 CSV files: a CSV file with formulars, a CSV file with expected values (exported from some other tool), and another CSV file with values computed by our engine.

 Usage:

 ```
-yarn ts-node bin/handsonengine-diff formulas.csv expected-values.csv ours.csv 0,3,7
+yarn ts-node bin/hyperformula-diff formulas.csv expected-values.csv ours.csv 0,3,7
 ```

 The last argument is optional and represents columns to be ignored in final diff.
 That argument are zero-based, comma-separated indexes of columns, so for example `0,3,7` tells the script to ignore columns `A`, `D` and `H`.